alimac/git-for-you-and-me/README.md

 ~~~

 Note:
+- changes are split into smaller chunks, or hunks
 - `git add -p`: Stage only the changes you want.
 - `git reset -p`: does the same, but for unstaging.